hyperknot/openfreemap/README.md

 Finally, it's uploaded to a public Cloudflare R2 bucket using rclone.

-#### http_host - HTTP host
+#### scripts/http_host - HTTP host

 Inside `http_host`, all work is done by `host_manager.py`.
 It checks the most up-to-date files in the public buckets and downloads/extracts them locally, if needed.

-It mounts the downloaded BTRFS images in `/mnt/ofm`, creates the correct TileJSON creates and updates nginx with the correct config.
+It mounts the downloaded BTRFS images in `/mnt/ofm`, creates the correct TileJSON file and updates nginx with the correct config.

 You can run `./host_manager.py --help` to see which options are available.
 Some commands can be run locally, including on non-linux machines.